 Thin sweaters like this that are easy to layer and cute tops like this are perfect for exploring Europe during winter.

-A fun chunky sweater is a great way to mix things up, but to save space, we recommend only packing one, and only if you have space in your luggage.
+A fun chunky sweater is a great way to mix things up, but to save space, we recommend only packing one, and only if you have space in your luggage (you can also opt to wear it on the plane, which is what I often do with mine).

 Bottoms

-A great pair of skinny jeans is essential when packing for Europe in winter–I’m obsessed with this pair–and thick fleece-lined leggings like these are excellent options as well.
+A great pair of jeans is classic and cozy when packing for Europe in winter, and thick fleece-lined leggings like these are an excellent option as well, especially for travel days.

-If you prefer wearing pants, you might also like to bring an additional pair of jeans–black ones like these are a great way to mix things up.
+If you prefer wearing pants most days you might also like to bring an additional pair of jeans–black ones like these are a great way to mix things up.

 If you like skirts, consider packing a cute skirt like this to layer with thick tights.